hm-lang/core/proposals/README.md

 MyString: string = someFunction(X: 100)     # uses the first overload
-MyInt: int = someFunction(X: "cow")         # uses the second overload WhatIsThis := someFunction(X: "asdf")       # WARNING! calls first overload
+MyInt: int = someFunction(X: "cow")         # uses the second overload

-# TODO: this might be easier to understand if we used @in/@out arguments
+# TODO: we probably can check names first, then types second, so we could determine
+#       that this will call the second overload.
+WhatIsThis := someFunction(X: "asdf")       # WARNING! calls first overload

 # example which will use the default overload:
 Call; call
-Call Input X = 2
+Call Input_"X" = 2
-# TODO: switch to new `arguments/returns` approach
 # use `Call` with `;` so that `Call;;Output` can be updated.
 someFunction(Call;)
-print(Call Output)  # prints {String: "hihi"}
+print(Call Output)  # prints {"String": "hihi"}

-# define a default value for the Input object's field to get the other overload:
+# define a value for the object's Output field to get the other overload:
 Call; call
-Call Input X = "hello"
+Call Input_"X" = "hello"
-Call Output Int = -1
+Call Output_"Int" = -1
 someFunction(Call;)
-print(Call Output)  # prints {Int: 5}
+print(Call Output)  # prints {"Int": 5}

 # dynamically determine the function overload:
 Call; call = if someCondition()